georgewalton/Sandals/README.md

 How the text in labels and other GUI elements is changed to try and make them easier to work with.

-A slightly more complex example;
+A slightly more complex example that demonstrates this;

 <table>
 <tr>